-In 1962, Tony "Tony Lip" Vallelonga, a tough bouncer, is looking for work with his nightclub is closed for renovations.
+In 1962, Tony "Tony Lip" Vallelonga, a tough bouncer, is looking for work when his nightclub is closed for renovations.
 The most promising offer turns out to be the driver for the African-American classical pianist Don Shirley for a concert tour into the Deep South states.
 Although hardly enthused at working for a black man, Tony accepts the job and they begin their trek armed with The Negro Motorist Green Book, a travel guide for safe travel through America's racial segregation.
 Together, the snobbishly erudite pianist and the crudely practical bouncer can barely get along with their clashing attitudes to life and ideals.
-However, as the disparate pair witness and endure America's appalling injustices on the road, they find a newfound respect for each other's talents and heart to face them together.
+However, as the disparate pair witness and endure America's appalling injustices on the road, they find a newfound respect for each other's talents and start to face them together.
 In doing so, they would nurture a friendship and understanding that would change both their lives.Written by

 Kenneth Chisholm (email@example.com)

 When they first set off on the drive, as they cross the George Washington Bridge, NJ is seen on the other side.
 The filming was clearly done many years after the story takes place, as the NJ skyline is dotted with tall buildings that weren't built until the early to mid 70s.
 See more »

 He had a great job at the Sanitation Department.
 You shouldn't have punched out the foreman.

 He shouldn't have woke me up!

 "Larry the Crow" gets a mention.
 This was an actual crow that Viggo Mortensen found injured near the set, and tried in vain to nurse back to health.
 He was no doubt named for Viggo's favorite soccer team, San Lorenzo (Saint Lawrence in Spanish).
 The team nickname is "The Crows".
 See more »